gracemoss567/GMossTraining/challenges/m3/README.md

 - (2) installs python using conda
 - (3) clones and runs the above script

+Let this run fully.
 Check the output of the script to make sure it ran correctly.
 Does it match the output of the script you ran in challenge 5?
+> Hint: You can check the output of the script at any time by `cat`ing the output file.
+The script does not need to have finished running for you to do this.

 ## Challenge 7

 Edit your submission script so that you get a gpu node, and run the script using the gpu.
+> Hint: Use the m3h partition

+## Challenge 8

+Now you want to clean up your working directory.
+First, push your solutions to your challenges repo.
+Then, delete the challenges directory, as well as the conda environment you created in challenge 6.